NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

     delta_model.megatron_amp_O2=False \
     model.shape_file=tp8_32depth_o1_rel_shape_info.yaml

-where the base_model refers to the small base model that an optimal hyperparameter is determined.
-The delta_model refers to a model that has certain hyperparameter scaled up or down.
-In the example shown, 'hidden_size' and 'ffn_hidden_size' is changed in the delta model, so we can scale these two parameters freely later.
+In this example, the ``base_model`` refers to the small base model for which an optimal set of hyperparameters has been determined.
+The ``delta_model`` refers to a model with certain hyperparameters that have been scaled up or down.
+In this case, the ``hidden_size`` and ``ffn_hidden_size`` have been changed in the ``delta_model``, allowing these two parameters to be scaled freely later.

-Step 3. pretrain mu-Transfer RETRO model
+Step 3.
+Pretrain mu-Transfer RETRO model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the shape file is ready, we can start to train a RETRO model that can be scaled freely with the hyperparameter determined by
+Once the shape file is created, we can start training a RETRO model.
+The model training can be scale up freely using the hyperparameters
-the delta model.
+specified by the delta model and the shape file.

 An example mu-Transfer pre-training script is: